The Four Different Types of Coaching Styles - HRDQ

 If you put coaching and style together, you get a definition of coaching style: a person's unique way of working with another individual to help them improve performance and reach their potential.
 There are four primary types of problem-solving leaders.
 The different types of coaching styles are:

 1. Direct.
 The direct style has high assertiveness and low expressiveness.
-Direct coaches coach by taking charge of projects and committing to the deadline.
+Direct coaches take charge of projects and are committed to meeting deadlines.

 2. Spirited.
-This style coaches by inspiring and visualizing the big picture and using the employee's creativity.
-The spirited style has high assertiveness and high expressiveness.
+This style of coaching inspires and visualizes the big picture, utilizing the employee's creativity to achieve it.
+The spirited style is characterized by high assertiveness and expressiveness.

 3. Considerate.
 Considerate style coaches have low assertiveness and high expressiveness.
 They coach by facilitating a comfortable environment and being empathetic and encouraging.